 Peter Cannito, Chair.
 Mr. Cannito has served on our Board and as our Chief Executive Officer since September 2021 and also as our President since December 2022.
 Mr. Cannito served on the board of Holdings from March 2020 until our Business Combination in September 2021.
-Prior to his current role, Mr. Cannito served from October 2016 until December 2018 as the CEO of Polaris Alpha, a high-tech solutions provider developing systems for the Department of Defense and Intelligence Community.
+Mr. Cannito has served as a director and Chairman of BigBear.ai (NYSE:BBAI) since December 2021.
+Prior to his current role, Mr. Cannito served from October 2016 to December 2018 as the CEO of Polaris Alpha, a high-tech solutions provider developing systems for the Department of Defense and Intelligence Community.
 Prior to that, Mr. Cannito held executive roles, including CEO and COO, at EOIR Technologies and led a team of software and systems engineers at Booz Allen Hamilton focused on critical defense and intelligence programs.
 Mr. Cannito served from January 1, 2019 through June 2019 as a consultant for NSNext, LLC.
-Mr. Cannito has been an operating partner with AE Industrial Partners, LP from June
+Mr. Cannito has been an operating partner with AE Industrial Partners, LP since June 2019.

-2019 to present.
 Mr. Cannito received a bachelor's degree in Finance from the University of Delaware and an MBA from the University of Maryland.
 Mr. Cannito also served as an officer in the U.S. Marine Corps.
 We believe that Mr. Cannito's extensive experience in the defense, technology and government service industries qualifies him to serve as a director of our Board.